-Ensure that your device drivers are up to date.
+- Ensure that your device drivers are up to date.
 This includes drivers for your video and audio cards.
-Manufacturers of computer hardware usually post the latest drivers for their devices on their web sites

-Make sure Windows is up to date by installing the critical Windows updates that are appropriate for the version of Windows you are running.

-You should have at least 300 MB of free disk space on your hard drive after installing the game.
+Manufacturers of computer hardware usually post the latest drivers for their devices on their web sites. - Make sure Windows is up to date by installing the critical Windows updates that are appropriate for the version of Windows you are running. - You should have at least 300 MB of free disk space on your hard drive after installing the game.
 If your hard drive is getting full, try deleting files you know you do not need anymore.
-You can also defragment your hard drive to decrease the time it takes to access files.

-Upgrade to a faster 3D Video card with more on-board RAM.
-If you currently have an older card, a newer card can significantly increase performance.

-For better multiplayer performance, you can upgrade to a faster dial-up modem, get a cable modem, or get a Digital Subscriber Line (DSL).
-(You'll likely have to pay a monthly subscription fee for Internet access.)

-Of course, upgrading to a faster computer - that is, one with a faster Central Processing Unit (CPU) - is a sure-fire way to increase performance!
+You can also defragment your hard drive to decrease the time it takes to access files. - Upgrade the RAM of your computer from 64 MB to 128 MB (or more). - Upgrade to a faster 3D Video card with more on-board RAM.
+If you currently have an older card, a newer card can significantly increase performance. - For better multiplayer performance, you can upgrade to a faster dial-up modem, get a cable modem, or get a Digital Subscriber Line (DSL).
+(You'll likely have to pay a monthly subscription fee for Internet access.) - Of course, upgrading to a faster computer that is, one with a faster Central Processing Unit (CPU) is a sure-fire way to increase performance!